 - Choose a board-certified attorney with demonstrated expertise in the specialty area of medical malpractice.

 What are the consequences of falsifying medical records?

 Falsification of a medical record with any kind of alteration or destruction is considered as tampering with evidence in a medical malpractice case.
-This in itself is a cause of action permitting compensation to the plaintiff in most jurisdictions.
 A medical practitioner could lose their license to practice medicine if a court of law determines a tendency to falsify medical records.
 Healthcare providers may also lose accreditation, eligibility for federal reimbursement programs, and loss of trust if they are found to have falsified a patient’s medical record.
 Finally, knowingly falsifying medical records is a felony crime with a potential fine of $250,000 or five years in prison.
 In addition to compensating the victim, a court may order punitive damages to discourage the falsification of medical records.